Privacy policy for the Blood Service Biobank

 Can my personal data be shared with parties outside of the EU?

-The samples and data in the Blood Service Biobank may be transferred or released outside the EU and EEA for the purposes of research and product development, in compliance with the appropriate security measures.
+The samples and data in the Blood Service Biobank may be transferred or released outside the EU and EEA for research purposes, in compliance with the appropriate security measures.
 The grounds for transfer and the security measures to be taken are evaluated on a case-by-case basis, depending on the donor’s consent and the recipient of the data.
 In these cases too, the identifying information of both the individual and the sample remains only with the biobank.

 In all cases, the Blood Service signs an agreement with the recipient on the intended use of the samples and data in research, the permitted period of use, restrictions on disclosure to third parties, and obligation to return the research data.